German Public Limited Company (AG)

 The AG must have one or more chairpersons, whereby only natural persons can be appointed to the chair.
 The chair is authorised to manage the AG and is appointed by the Board of Directors.

 A Board of Directors (Supervisory Board) must also be appointed, to choose the members of the Chair, and to supervise the activities of the Chair.
 The Board of Directors consists of at least three natural persons with unlimited legal capacity, who are chosen by the General Assembly of the AG.
 A member of the Board of Directors cannot simultaneously be a member of the Chair or hold another management position in the company.

-- Appointing and dismissing members of the Board of Directors (which for its part, appoints the Chair)
+- Appointment and dismissal of members of the Board of Directors (which for its part, appoints the Chair)

-- Relieving the Chair and the Board of Directors;
+- Relief of the Chair and the Board of Directors

-- Only if the Chair and Board of Directors so decide: determining the annual report; otherwise the General Assembly only accepts the annual report as determined by the Chair and the Board of Directors (§ 172, § 173 AktG - German Law on Public Limited Companies);
+- Only if the Chair and Board of Directors so decide: determination of the annual report; otherwise the General Assembly only accepts the annual report as determined by the Chair and the Board of Directors (§ 172, § 173 AktG - German Law on Public Limited Companies)

-- Appointing year-end auditors, auditors for founding processes, and the Chair's management;
+- Appointment of year-end auditors, auditors for founding processes, and the Chair's management;

-- Transferring the entire company assets (§ 179a AktG);
+- Transfer the entire company assets (§ 179a AktG)

-- Other management measures which involve the core responsibility of the General Assembly to decide the course of the company, and whose effects can reach all the way to a change in the Articles of Association;
+- Other management measures which involve the core responsibility of the General Assembly to decide the course of the company, and the effects on which can lead to a change in the Articles of Association

 For obligations which arise before the Articles of Association were certified, the shareholders shall be personally liable as joint debtors.